galaxine/etch-a-sketch/README.md

 ## What is this?

 Another project where I am attempting to apply what I learned into a project for my portfolio.
-The underlying theme here is DOM-Manipulation
+The underlying theme here is DOM-Manipulation and Event Handlers.

 ## What do I have problems with?